eamid/trimap/README.rst

     digits = load_digits()

-    embedding = trimap.TRIMAP(n_inliers=10,
+    embedding = trimap.TRIMAP(n_inliers=20,
-                              n_outliers=5,
-                              n_random=5).fit_transform(digits.data)

-The nearest-neighbor calculation is performed by default using  `ANNOY <https://github.com/spotify/annoy>`_.
-For more accurate results, the first 5 nearest-neighbors of each point can be calculated using ``sklearn.neighbors.NearestNeighbors`` and the results can be combined with those calculated using ANNOY.
-However, this may significantly increase the runtime.
-The ``fast_trimap (default = True)`` argument controls this property.
-For more accurate results, set ``fast_trimap = False``.
+                              n_outliers=10,
+                              n_random=10,
+                              weight_adj=1000.0).fit_transform(digits.data)

+The nearest-neighbor calculation is performed using  `ANNOY <https://github.com/spotify/annoy>`_.

 --------
 Examples
 --------

-The following are some results on real-world datasets.
+The following are some of the results on real-world datasets.
 The values of nearest-neighbor accuracy and global score are shown as a pair (NN, GS) on top of each figure.
-For more results, please refer to our paper.
+For more results, please refer to our `paper <https://arxiv.org/abs/1910.00204>`_.

 USPS Handwritten Digits (*n = 11,000, d = 256*)